manyayadav/expense-tracker/README.md

-## Expense Management System using MERN Stack
+### Expense Management System using MERN Stack

 Wb-based application designed to assist users in tracking and managing their daily expenses.
-This system is built using the MERN stack (MongoDB, Express.js, React.js, and Node.js) to create a scalable, responsive, and user-friendly application.

 ### Tech Stack